 The NHS in England is recruiting at least 2,000 suitably qualified overseas doctors into GP practices by 2020.
-This is called the International GP Recruitment (IGPR) programme.

-Principles of the IGPR Programme
+Principles of recruitment

-The principles of the IGPR programme are:
+The principles of recruitment are:

 - Recruitment will be bound by the World Health Organisation Global Code of Practice on the International Recruitment of Health Personnel